pavarisk/thousands-dicegame/README.md

 ## Scoring System

-In Dice Score Showdown, each number on the left of the "=" represents a combination of dice that you can score on your turn.
+In Thousands Dice Game, each number on the left of the "=" represents a combination of dice that you can score on your turn.
 Here's the scoring system:

 - 5 = 50 points
 - 1 = 100 points